Lazard Australia acquires O'Sullivan advisory firm

-Lazard Australia, a unit of Lazard Ltd (LAZ.N), said the managing partner of O'Sullivan, Tony O'Sullivan, will become head of investment banking for Lazard in Sydney.
+Lazard Australia, a unit of Lazard Ltd, said the managing partner of O'Sullivan, Tony O'Sullivan, will become head of investment banking for Lazard in Sydney.

 "Lazard's Australian business has good momentum and our Sydney office will become even stronger with the addition of the O'Sullivan Partners team," said Lazard Australia chief executive John Wylie said in a statement on Tuesday